AKVorrat/platformregulation-text/text.md

 4. **Public authorities** should make available **publicly and in regular manner comprehensive information on the number, nature and legal basis of content restriction requests sent to intermediaries and on the actions taken as a result of those requests.** Further, the information should include content restrictions based on international MLAs.
 States should publish detailed transparency reports on all content-related requests issued to intermediaries.

-## `MUST` Rectification of Behavioural Profiles (Peter's Problem)
+## `MUST` Rectification of Behavioural Profiles
 **Users must be enabled to rectify and edit their personal advertisement profile.** The user can have information changed that has arisen from algorithms due to incorrect data, as well as information that an algorithm has incorrectly composed from correct information, without the necessity to prove the truthfulness of the request.
 The user-interface of the platform needs to display the option for rectification close to every targeted advertisement that is based on profiling.
+The user-interface also has to display the criteria via which the user was targeted with this particular advertisement.

 > Aspects of this proposal are already covered by the [Right to rectification | Art.
 16 GDPR](https://gdpr-info.eu/art-16-gdpr/).
 However, algorithmic assumptions about a person that cannot be disputed with facts are not covered by the right to rectification.
 > [Current Facebook Ad Preference Screen](https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen)